mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 **Release date: September 30th, 2019**

+### New Feature

 The Make It Native app now has tablet support.
 Now you can run and test your Mendix application using the Make It Native app on tablets.

+### Improvements

-In addition, device orientation is now fully supported.
+Device orientation is now fully supported.
 Now you can test your apps in any device orientation.

 We also improved loading performance by optimizing the bundle size when **Dev Mode** is disabled.